Florence and Cripple Creek Railroad: History

 Today Phantom Canyon Road, which incorporates much of the original grade for this route but has fewer crossings of the creek, is part of the Gold Belt Byway and is open to traffic for most of the summer months.
 The Canon City branch roughly follows County Road 123 from the Phantom Canyon Road to US 50 near Canon City.
 The graded gravel Phantom Canyon road is suitable for regular cars and has a unique bent bridge.

+Various pieces of Florence & Cripple Creek rolling stock still exist.
+F&CC engines (that were later owned by other railroads) are at the Colorado Railroad Museum, Nevada State Railroad Museum Boulder City, and the Cumbres and Toltec Scenic Railroad.
+F&CC coach #57 and a boxcar are preserved at the Nevada County Narrow Gauge Railroad & Transportation Museum.